iSchool-at-Illinois/is203/presentations/WhatIsMathAbout.md

   objects in space like the printed strings of numeric digits that represent numbers.

-- The string '651' represents the number six hundred fifty one in base 10, but four hundred twenty five in base 8.
+- The numeral string '651' represents the number six hundred fifty one in base 10, but four hundred twenty five in base 8 (*BGDM* section 1.3).

 - Numbers are abstract things; we can't see or touch them.
 So how exactly do we learn anything about them?